-This study, published in the American Journal of Clinical Nutrition, confirms this important effect of vitamin C. However, higher doses may be even better.
+This study, published in the American Journal of Clinical Nutrition, confirms this important effect of What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against….
+However, higher doses may be even better.
 In one study, those given 2 grams of vitamin C a day for 30 days had a 10 point drop in systolic blood pressure.
 This is comparable to the effect you can get with hypertensive drugs such as ACE inhibitors.
-Taking high- dose vitamin C makes a lot of sense if you have heart disease, because it does lower LDL cholesterol when given to healthy people, diabetics and people on kidney dialysis, and it has also been shown to reduce arterial thickening.
-It is also an anti-inflammatory and may help, together with vitamin E, to stop the oxidation, or damage, of cholesterol.
+Taking high- dose vitamin C makes a lot of sense if you have heart disease, because it does lower LDL is short for low density lipoprotein.
+It is the “bad cholesterol” which collects in the walls of blood vessels, causing blockages.
+High LDL levels… when given to healthy people, diabetics and people on kidney dialysis, and it has also been shown to reduce arterial thickening.
+It is also an anti-inflammatory and may help, together with What it does: Acts as an antioxidant, protecting cells from damage, including against cancer.
+Helps body use oxygen, preventing blood clots, thrombosis, atherosclerosis.
+Improves wound…, to stop the oxidation, or damage, of cholesterol.

 A recent study of almost 60,000 people in Japan reports that vitamin C intake is strongly associated with a reduced risk of heart disease, especially in women, cutting risk by a third.
 Another reports that vitamin C, with vitamin E, slows down atherosclerosis.
 Many diet studies also find that the higher your dietary intake of vitamin C the lower your risk.
 It also lowers risk of diabetes by 62%, if you consume at least 1 gram a day.
-Diabetics given 1g of vit C have a significant decrease in both their blood sugar levels and glycosylated haemoglobin, as well as triglycerides and cholesterol.
-Unlike the drug alternatives such as ACE inhibitors and diuretics, which knock out zinc and magnesium respectively, both important for cardiovascular health, there are no adverse effects of taking vitamin C. It is also less expensive.
+Diabetics given 1g of vit C have a significant decrease in both their blood sugar levels and glycosylated Haemoglobin is the protein that is found in red blood cells.
+It contains iron and is responsible for carrying oxygen from the lungs to the…, as well as triglycerides and cholesterol.
+Unlike the drug alternatives such as ACE inhibitors and diuretics, which knock out What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress… and What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… respectively, both important for cardiovascular health, there are no adverse effects of taking vitamin C. It is also less expensive.

 So, why don’t doctors recommend everyone with cardiovascular disease or diabetes take 2 gram a day, which is what I take?
 You know the answer: because mainstream medicine has an unhealthy bias towards drugs and away from supplements because drugs are patentable, profitable and heavily marketed to doctors, while vitamins are not.
 If you’d like to find out more I’m giving seminars in Ireland and the UK on how to prevent and reverse both heart disease and diabetes.
 Also read Ten Secrets of Healthy Ageing, Say No to Diabetes and Say No to Heart Disease.